alexsingleton/Japan_GDS_for_UA/README.md

 2. An attribute that varies over both space and time
 3. The spatial distribution of a social outcome

-The project will run in two stages:
+The project will run in three stages:

 -   *Stage 1* - You will work individually or within your groups to identify a city and associated data necessary to create a series of outputs that meet the three criteria above.
 You will then outline the type of outputs that you will create for your project - e.g. maps or graphs and the attributes used to create them.
 For each output you will need to create a flow chart of how you will implement this analysis.